BarHajby/FirestoreExtractor/README.md

 1. Sends crafted requests to check if collections exist.
 2. Determines read/write access by attempting safe document operations.
 3. Searches for sensitive keywords in readable fields.
-4. Optionally attempts **escalation** using discovered credentials or tokens.
+4. Optionally suggests **escalation** via WRITE permissions to collections such as users, accounts, etc.

 ---